oracle-livelabs/oci/oci-stack-monitoring-peoplesoft/1setup-profile/setup-profile.md

 ## Summary

-In this lab, Oracle Digital assistant was provisioned, cloned the existing PeopleSoft PICASO assistant, and created a Web channel for interaction with PeopleSoft.
+  In this lab, profile creation of OCI user along with polices, groups and dynamic groups were created and configured.

 You may now **proceed to the next lab.**

 ## Acknowledgements

 * **Authors** - Deepak Kumar M, Principal Cloud Architect
+* **Contributors** -

+    * Aaron Rimel, Principal Product Manager
-* **Contributors** - Deepak Kumar M, Principal Cloud Architect
+    * Devashish Bhargava, Principal Cloud Architect
-* **Last Updated By/Date** - Deepak Kumar M, Principal Cloud Architect, March 2023
+* **Last Updated By/Date** - Deepak Kumar M, Principal Cloud Architect, February 2024